demarkok/compiler-workout/README.md

 # Compiler for a fictional programming language
 Supplementary repository for compiler course.
+An interpreter and X86-compiler

 ## Building